fireproofsocks/dotenvy/docs/dotenv-file-format.md

 # Dotenv File Format

+`.env` files (a.k.a. "dotenv") store key-value pairs in a format descended from simple bash files that exported environment variables.

-This implementation cleaves closely to the original [dotenv](https://github.com/bkeepers/dotenv) package, but it is not a direct match (by design).
+This implementation cleaves closely to format described by the original [dotenv](https://github.com/bkeepers/dotenv) package, but it is not a direct match (by design).

 Typically, a dotenv (`.env`) file is formatted into simple key-value pairs: